-Recruiting great talent influences our ability to be a Faster, Stronger, and Better company.
-We compete for a diverse talent pool across global markets.
-To remain competitive, we must identify tomorrow's leaders and give them compelling reasons to choose PepsiCo.
-Recruiting a diverse workforce drives our strategic insights and fuels our innovation.
+Recruiting great talent lends momentum to our drive to be a Faster, Stronger and Better company.
+We compete for a diverse talent pool across global markets, and to remain competitive, we must identify tomorrow's leaders and give them compelling reasons to choose PepsiCo.
+Recruiting a diverse and talented workforce drives our strategic insights and fuels our innovation.

 To the World:

 Corporations meeting employee needs and rights is crucial to societal well-being.
 Good employment provides workers with a fair income, opportunities to advance and a sense of purpose.
 For companies large and small, hiring the right people is one of the most important decisions and greatest challenges.

 Our reputation as a great place to work is vital to our ability to attract the best and brightest in a competitive talent landscape.
 We proactively showcase our market successes and our collaborative, dynamic work environment to promote PepsiCo to potential recruits.

 To achieve this, we are engaging with our current associates and inspiring our teams to move Faster, Stronger and Better with PepsiCo.
 In addition, we are focused on continuing to attract top talent and encouraging candidates to bring their unique skills and experiences to our global operations.